ary-na/Smart-Board/README.md

 Pankaj, 2022.
 Java SQL Blob - JournalDev. [online] JournalDev.
 Available at: <https://www.journaldev.com/44618/java-sql-blob> [Accessed 27 April 2022].

+Parashar, A., 2022.
+How to change the tab pane style. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/17091605/how-to-change-the-tab-pane-style> [Accessed 11 May 2022].

+Parashar, A., 2022. set background color in scrollpane. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/20118574/set-background-color-in-scrollpane> [Accessed 11 May 2022].

+Pereda, J., 2022.
+In javafx, how to change scrollbar arrow color?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/42808539/in-javafx-how-to-change-scrollbar-arrow-color> [Accessed 11 May 2022].

 Pethani, A., 2022.
 Switching between Scenes (Screens) in JavaFx using the FXML. [online] Gist.
 Available at: <https://gist.github.com/pethaniakshay/302072fda98098a24ce382a361bdf477> [Accessed 11 April 2022].

+Pratyaksa, D., 2022. javafx-mvc/Person.java at main · dipto-pratyaksa-rmit/javafx-mvc. [online] GitHub.
+Available at: <https://github.com/dipto-pratyaksa-rmit/javafx-mvc/blob/main/src/main/java/com/javafx/mvc/model/Person.java> [Accessed 11 May 2022].

+Prometheus, 2022.
+Remove the glowing border from focused tab with CSS. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/34211310/remove-the-glowing-border-from-focused-tab-with-css> [Accessed 11 May 2022].

 Reddy, A., 2022.
 Create a new database with MySQL Workbench?. [online] Tutorialspoint.com.
 Available at: <https://www.tutorialspoint.com/create-a-new-database-with-mysql-workbench> [Accessed 11 April 2022].